 These are the lessons I want my sons to learn — once both are old enough to go (my youngest is still too young).
 Being away from home is a time to learn about yourself outside of the comforts and security of home.
 It's a time to learn to bask in the uncertainty of what comes next or who will be sleeping in the bed next to you.
 In this age of connectivity, where there's always a phone, computer, or tablet in sight, it's a forced break from that.
 My son's camp does not allow any electronics and I couldn't be more grateful.
 Camp is a time to re-create the carefree days of childhood that my kids' grandparents — and even their great-grandparents — experienced all those years ago.
 As city dwellers, it's also a chance for my kids to experience nature — not at a museum or a park surrounded by buildings, but nature in its natural state.

-And, let's be frank here: it's always a great break for us, the parents.
+And, let's be frank here: it's also a great break for us, the parents.
 The hustle and bustle of the school year is exhausting.
 And by the time the Summer rolls around, we could all use a break from each other.
 Yes, I spend half my day scrolling through the photos the camp posts for any sign that my child is happy, sad, or really just clean!
 But the time apart proves that absence does make the heart grow fonder.

 Last year, my oldest went off to camp for the first time.
 He didn't know a soul.
 He sat on the bus with a boy he had met a few minutes earlier and a few days later I got a letter from him that he was loving it.
 He had already gone camping, canoeing, and water skiing — three things he'd never done in his life.
 He was playing street hockey and tennis and eating s'mores each night.
 And the kid I had to drag out of bed each morning for school had joined a Polar Bear club where they jump in the lake first thing every morning.
 In the matter of three days, he was already making memories.
 Five weeks later, he was begging us to extend his Summer to the full seven weeks away.
 We told him we thought he'd had enough for his first Summer, but would gladly do it for the next.
 Right now, he's counting down the days on his calendar.